rkumar/ribhu/README.md

 fetch its details.

 You may mark classes with an upper case alphabet (vim style) and access them directly using single-quote.
 Several classes have been bookmarked such as Array, String, Hash, File.
+You may place more in a file named "~/.ribhu.conf" in the form:

+    $bookmark[:Z] = "Zlib"

+A list of visited classes is also maintained and can be accessed and selected from.
+You may prepopulate it from the conf file as:

+    $visited.concat %w{Abbrev GC ARGF}

 Pressing Alt-c and type in any class or method or portion.
 If `ri` does not return data or returns choices, a popup will allows selection of choices.